buidly/token-airdrop-service/README.md

 ## Dependencies

-1. Redis Server is required to be installed [docs](https://redis.io/).
 2. MongoDB Server is required to be installed [docs](https://docs.mongodb.com/).

 You can run `docker-compose up` (or `docker-compose up -d` as detached) in a separate terminal to use a local Docker container for all these dependencies.